georgeerol/CsvWevApp/README.md

 - [x] Provide statistics on the number of people with the same year in the “date” field.

 ### Upload a CSV file
-To upload a csv file go to csvWeb tab and click on choose File then Upload button
+To upload a csv file go to the csvWeb tab and click on Choose File, then Upload button.

 ![UploadACsv](./misc/UploadACsv.png)

 ---
 **NOTE**

-*When uploading a big csv file wait until the message says Upload {yourFilename} Successfully*
+*When uploading a big csv file, wait until the message says Upload {yourFilename} Successfully*

 ---